What is a point’n’click game?

 Components

-A good story is generally an important part of this genre, as well as interactions with items and non-playing characters.
+A good story is generally an important part of this genre, as well as interactions with items and non-playable characters.

 This genre is very easy to play.
 User inputs generally consist of:

 These user inputs are converted into game interactions depending on the element that was clicked.
-Among some of the most classic ones:
+Among some of the most classic ones are:

 A bit of history